Yassineelg/runtrack_java_spring/README.md

 ### Job 04

-Question: How does Spring allow the injection of properties from configuration files?
+**Question: How does Spring allow the injection of properties from configuration files?**

+_Answer: Spring allows property injection from configuration files using the @Value annotation.
+This annotation lets you inject properties defined in configuration files like application.yml or application.properties into Spring beans, making it easy to customize and configure your application._

 ### Job 05